UX Design: How Video Content Can Enhance User Experience

 Atmosphere

-As well as images, many videos integrated into UI are super powerful in setting the needed atmosphere, which is a part of customer experience with the offered service, product, place, or event.
-This way, it pushes demonstration to a higher level, letting the visitor catch the vibe in split seconds.
-That’s one of the reasons why immersive videos are getting more and more popular and demanded.
+As well as images, many videos integrated into UI are super powerful in setting the needed atmosphere, which is a part of cthe ustomer experience with the offered service, product, place, or event.
+This way, it pushes the demonstration to a higher level, letting the visitor catch the vibe in split seconds.
+That’s one of the reasons why immersive videos are getting more and more popular and in demand.

-The background video for the home page of the agricultural holding website impresses with the atmosphere from the first minute
+The background video for the home page of the agricultural holding website impresses with its atmosphere from the first minute

 The hero section video of the website for forest camping creates the needed cozy atmosphere from the very start of interaction with the website